Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Problem Setting, Entanglement Graphs Disentanglement

 \begin{restatable}[Linking dependency graph and Jacobian]{proposition}{JacobianEntanglement} Let $\vh$ be a $C^1$ function, i.e. continuously differentiable, from $\sR^n$ to $\sR^m$ and let $\mH$ be its dependency graph (Definition~\ref{def:dep_graph}).
 Then,

 \end{restatable} The equivalence \eqref{eq:alternative_def_H} can be seen as an equivalent definition of dependency graph for differentiable functions.

-\subsection{Identifiability and observational equivalence}
+\subsection{Identifiability and Observational Equivalence}

-To analyse formally whether a specific algorithm is expected to yield a disentangled representation, we will rely on the notion of \textit{identifiability}.
-Before defining what we mean by identifiability, we will need the notion of \textit{observationally equivalent} models.
-Two models are observationally equivalent, if both models represent the same distribution over observations.
+To analyze formally whether a specific algorithm is expected to yield a disentangled representation, we will rely on the notion of \textit{identifiability}.
+Before we define what we mean by identifiability, we need the notion of \textit{observationally equivalent} models.
+Two models are observationally equivalent if both models represent the same distribution over observations.
 The following formalizes this definition.